Specialized knowledge:

 These providers work together to make sure you get the most personalized care, from the moment you make your first appointment with us.

-Our healthcare providers see patients at convenient locations in Northeast Ohio and Florida.
+Our healthcare providers see patients at convenient locations in Northeast Ohio, Florida and London.

 Our experts offer voice therapy for a wide range of voice disorders.
 We can help you whether you use your voice professionally or simply need help treating everyday voice problems.
 We may also recommend voice therapy before and after certain surgeries or as a treatment for neurological disorders.
 Treatments could include: